amitxv/PC-Tuning/docs/post-install.md

 ## Removing Bloatware Natively

 - Open CMD as administrator & enter the command below.

-Note that this script only removes the chromium version of edge, the legacy version (if present) will be stripped in Linux shortly
+    - Note that this script only removes the chromium version of Edge, the legacy version (if present) will be stripped in Linux shortly

     ```bat
     C:\prerequisites\scripts\remove-edge-onedrive.bat